-The Membrane Science and Technology cluster links fundamental research regarding membrane materials and their transport characteristics to relevant application areas.
+The Department of Membrane Science and Technology links fundamental research regarding membrane materials and their transport characteristics to relevant application areas.

 Our cluster unites a large variety of excellent scientists, inspiring teachers and talented students who each make their own contribution to the research and education in Membrane Science and Technology.
 Meet all our people.

 The Membrane Science & Technology cluster makes a relevant contribution to the fundamentals of membrane materials and transport properties to thorough knowledge of application areas, for tailor-made membrane development.
 The results are evident in our numerous publications as well as in various high-profile achievements.

 The Membrane Science & Technology cluster consists of various diverse, but synergetic, scientific disciplines:

 - Membrane Process Technology, which consists of the research chairs

 - Membranes for Harsh Conditions

 - Membrane Technology and Engineering for Water Treatment